MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-admin-capturing-additional-diagnostic-information-for-power-bi.md

 1. After signing in, press F12 on your keyboard.
 Or, in Firefox select **Open menu** :::image type="content" source="media/service-admin-capturing-additional-diagnostic-information-for-power-bi/firefox-menu.png" alt-text="Screenshot of the Firefox menu icon." border="false"::: > **Web Developer** > **Toggle Tools**.
 The tools appear at the bottom of your screen.

 1. Next, you'll set options in the **Inspector** to enable your browser to keep all trace information.
 By default, the browser keeps trace information only for the page that's currently loaded.
-These settings ensure that trace information is collected even if your reproduced problem requires going to more than one page.
+These settings ensure that trace information is collected even if your repro requires going to more than one page.

     1. In the **Inspector** window, select the **Network** tab, then select **Network settings** > **Persist Logs**.